mlr-org/paradox/attic/paramset.md

 #### Internals

 Because people are not supposed to use `Domain` outside of "sugary" usage, and in particular because they should not do any computation on these objects besides "sugar", we don't need to give these objects much inner life.
-They are just a `list()`, maybe with a printer (I will avoid calling things like this "`S3` objects" in this document for political reasons), with elements `constructor`, `constargs`, `trafo`, and `requirements`.
+They are just a `list()`, maybe with a printer (I will avoid calling things like this "`S3` objects" in this tunedocument for political reasons), with elements `constructor`, `constargs`, `trafo`, and `requirements`.

 Constructing a `Param` from this is just `mlr3misc::invoke(constructor, id = <ID>, .args = constargs)`; the `trafo` and `requirements` will have to be handled in a way to be given to the resulting `ParamSet`.